Managing Muscle Catabolism in Sports

 Muscle catabolism, or muscle breakdown, is a natural process that occurs in the body.
 However, in the realm of sports and athleticism, it can become a significant concern.
 This blog post aims to shed light on the reasons behind muscle catabolism in athletes, strategies to prevent or reduce it, and the role of dietary supplements in this process.

-The Muscle Catabolism Explained
+Understanding Muscle Catabolism

 Muscle catabolism is a process where the body breaks down muscle tissue.
 While it can be caused by malnutrition, alcoholism, or certain chronic diseases, it can also be a consequence of sports practice unsupported by proper nutrition.
 Over-training can further contribute to this phenomenon.